jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I have one RPi2 running as my office [music system][rpi-pandora].

+I have another system with a [Pi Foundation's 7" Touchscreen Display][pi-display] and an [RPi Camera V2][rpi-cam-v2] that displays video on the touchscreen while simultaneously streaming it using *netcat* to another Linux machine running *mplayer*.

+On the RPi

+    root@rpi3:~# raspivid -t 0 -w 1920 -h 1080 -hf -rot 90 -ih -fps 30 -o - | nc -l -p 2222

+On the workstation

+    $ mplayer -fps 200 -demuxer h264es ffmpeg://tcp://192.168.10.101:2222

+Where `192.168.10.101` is the RPi address.
+The latency is really good even at this resolution.

-I use RPi2s and now the RPi3 frequently as Linux test platforms for Qt applications.
+I also frequently use RPis as my Linux test platform for Qt applications.
 I do most Qt development on Windows, but eventually most applications have to run on Linux and MacOS as well.
-The quad-core RPis work great both for compiling and running Qt5 applications.
+The RPi3s work great both for compiling and running Qt5 applications.

-The [Pi Foundation's 7" Touchscreen Display][pi-display] works without problems at least with an RPi3 (the only board I tried).

 ### Downloads

 If you want a quick look at the resulting systems, you can download an example for the RPi 2/3 image [here][downloads].